RiRah123/UNIX-Terminal-Shell/README.md

 # UNIX-Shell-Terminal

 ## Project Summary
-Yosh is a rudimentary shell built in C, which micks the core functionality of the UNIX shell.
+**Yosh** is a rudimentary shell built in C, which micks the core functionality of the UNIX shell.
 When the shell is started, the user will be prompted to enter a UNIX command.
-The shell supports several command, many of which are built-in.
+The shell supports several commands that were built-in .

 ## Technologies Used
 Programming Lanugages: C, Makefile